dghousi/litenotes-app/README.md

         php artisan serve

-13. Run npm install to install all npm packages npm install
+13. Run npm install to install all npm packages:

+        npm install

-14. Serve the client side using this command: npm run dev
+14. Serve the client side using this command:

+        npm run dev

 > You can now visit the app in your browser by visiting